Insects rule! Yes, they really do!

 0

-European Robin, Erithacus rubecula, with a beak full of mayflies. (© Pierre Watson / Shutterstock)
+European Robin, Erithacus rubecula, with a beak full of mayflies (© Pierre Watson / Shutterstock)

-Predators of pests
+Insects are predators of pests

 Some insects eat other insects.
 We can credit rove beetles, wasps, ground and ladybird beetles, lacewings, robber flies, and numerous other carnivorous insects for helping to keep pests like aphids and caterpillars under control.
-Predatorial species are sometimes intentionally released into areas as a natural way to contain out-of-control pests.
+Predatorial species are sometimes intentionally released into areas as a natural way to contain out-of-control pest populations.

-Those insects we consider pests, though, are really just a tiny fraction; most are beneficial: They fertilize the soil with their droppings.
-Many decompose garbage, carrion, and other dead matter.
-Others aerate the soil and fold nutrients into it with their movements and burrowing, and their tunnels are channels for water.
+Even those insects we consider pests are beneficial.
+They fertilize the soil with their droppings.
+They aerate the soil and fold nutrients into it with their movements and burrowing, and their tunnels are channels for water.
+Many are decomposers of garbage, carrion, and other dead matter.

 More reading: